Massachusetts Electricity Deregulation: Complete 2026 Guide - article hero image

 Massachusetts has strong renewable options.
 Some cost more than Basic Service.
 Many don't.

-Competitive suppliers offer 100% renewable plans from wind, solar, and hydro sources.
-Community solar programs let you subscribe to a local solar farm and get credits on your bill.
+Competitive suppliers offer 100% renewable from wind, solar, hydro.
+Community solar lets you subscribe to a local solar farm and get bill credits.
 No panels on your roof.
-No installation appointments.
-Just bill credits showing up every month.
+No installation.
+Just credits showing up monthly.

-Here's what most people don't know: Massachusetts requires utilities to buy increasing amounts of renewable energy each year.
-This policy pushes down green energy costs over time.
+What most people don't know: Massachusetts requires utilities to buy increasing amounts of renewable energy each year.
+This pushes green energy costs down.
 Some renewable plans now beat Basic Service rates.

-When you're comparing green plans, check for Renewable Energy Certificates (RECs).
-These verify the environmental claims aren't just marketing.
+When comparing green plans, check for Renewable Energy Certificates (RECs)—they verify environmental claims aren't just marketing.
 Also check whether power comes from local New England sources or distant projects.
-If supporting nearby clean energy matters to you, ask where the power comes from.

 Your Rights as a Massachusetts Energy Consumer

-Suppliers must give you a written contract with all rates, fees, and terms before you sign anything.
-Don't accept verbal promises.
-Get it on paper.
-Seriously.
+Suppliers must give you a written contract with all rates, fees, and terms before you sign.
+In writing.
+Don't trust verbal promises.

-You have 3 business days to cancel any new contract.
+3 business days to cancel.
+Any new contract.
 No penalty.
-No explanation required.
-Just call and cancel if you change your mind.
+No explanation.
+Just call.

-Slamming (switching you without permission) and cramming (adding unauthorized charges) are both illegal.
+"Slamming" (switching you without permission) and "cramming" (adding unauthorized charges) are illegal.
 Report violations to the DPU.
-They take this stuff seriously.

 Your utility can't disconnect power during a supplier dispute.
-The DPU investigates complaints and can order refunds if a supplier screwed up.
+The DPU investigates complaints and orders refunds.
+Real teeth.

-One thing to check first: if you receive fuel assistance or LIHEAP benefits, verify switching suppliers won't mess with your eligibility.
-Some assistance programs have specific rules about competitive suppliers.
+One catch: if you receive fuel assistance or LIHEAP benefits, verify switching won't affect your eligibility.
+Some programs have specific rules.

 Frequently Asked Questions